tgbot-collection/SearchGram/Docker.md

 make init
 ```

-And then you'll be dropped into a container shell.
+After running make init, you will be dropped into a container shell.

 ```shell
 python client.py